 You are encouraged to use R Markdown (and perhaps also Tidyverse as described in R4DS) to organize data analysis, simulations and other practical computations.
 But you should not hand in the raw result of such a document.
 That document should serve as a log of your activities and help you carry out reproducible analysis.
 The final report should be written as an independent document.
 Guidance on how to write the report can be found in the following references.

-GL: Guidelines to writing a thesis in statistics by Björn Andersson, Shaobo Jin and Fan Yang-Wallentin from the Department of Statistics, Uppsala University
+GL: Guidelines to writing a thesis in statistics by Björn Andersson, Shaobo Jin and Fan Yang-Wallentin from the Department of Statistics, Uppsala University.
+However, note that these are recommendations, not requirements, in particular: You can use any reference style, and you should not make 1.5 line spacing, but 1 line spacing.

 R4DS: R for Data Science by Garrett Grolemund and Hadley Wickham